bjornsnoen/tt-cli/README.md

 Currently it can log hours to Visma Severa, Noa Workbook, and Tripletex, with severe caveats.
 You do this with the bundled commands `tt-cli write-to-all 7.5 "Today I wrote all the tests"` for example puts 7.5 hours in your configured systems with the comment "Today I wrote all the tests".
-You can see help textfor any command by passing `--help`.
+You can see help text for any command by passing `--help`.
 A good starting point would be `tt-cli --help`

 ## What caveats?